chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Justin Santa Barbara the founder of kopeio provided this:

-kopeio-networking provides kubernetes-first networking.
+kopeio-networking provides Kubernetes-first networking.
 It was purpose built for Kubernetes, making full use of the Kubernetes API, and because of that is much simpler and more reliable than alternatives that were retrofitted.
 The VXLAN approach is the most commonly used mode (as used in weave & flannel), but